Published on 10/23/2021, Updated on 08/16/2024

 Even if the API response body contents are fully known, how is that sufficient to reproduce the problem in the same or lower environments?

-We can utilize API Virtualization services to create a virtual API that is identical to original API.
-The application affected by the defect can call the virtual API to receive the exact data that exposes the flaw, because virtual APIs can be instructed to return specific responses when invoked.
-Having a virtual API can help reproduce the problem in the lower environments and the developers can begin working on the fix instead of waiting for the data team to finish migrating the needed data into the lower environments.
-Depending on the application architecture, virtual APIs can speed-up fix development by eliminating the need to reset or recreate the test data repeatedly because virtual APIs can return the needed data to the calling application consistently.
+We can utilize a API mock server to create a mock API endpoint that is identical to the real API endpoint.
+The application affected by the defect can call the mock API to receive the exact data that exposes the flaw, because mock APIs can be instructed to return specific responses when invoked.
+Having a mock API can help reproduce the problem in the lower environments and the developers can begin working on the fix instead of waiting for the data team to finish migrating the needed data into the lower environments.
+Depending on the application architecture, mock APIs can speed-up the the time it takes to fix a bug by eliminating the need to reset or recreate the test data repeatedly because mock APIs can return the needed data to the calling application consistently.

-If you would like to talk about a specific scenario and if Api-On-Cloud's Virtual APIs can be useful for your use-case then contact us at info@apioncloud.com
+If you would like to talk about a specific scenario and if ApiOnCloud's mock API server can help with your particular use-case then contact us at info@apioncloud.com